esmuigors2/Prep2Cry/README.md

                 cryalot -s c -a f -f i -p

        - All options are the same as for `pre2crys` script (see above), but not all command-line options for pre2crys are supported in `cryalot`.
+### 6. Pre-launch
-7. Then, if You want to only launch the dcalculation on a single node, You can use the command:
+Then, if You want to only launch the dcalculation on a single node, You can use the command:

        cry1